asadullah001644/mark-vault/README.md

 Senior Frontend Engineer → Full Stack

 - Building this as part of a serious backend engineering curriculum covering Express, NestJS, Fastify, MongoDB, and PostgreSQL.
-- Part of a 4-project series: LinkVault → HireTrack → PulseBoard → PayFlow
+- Part of a 4-project series: MarkVault → HireTrack → PulseBoard → PayFlow

 ---